dawnl3ss/Selene/README.md

 # Clone the repository
 $ git clone https://github.com/dawnl3ss/Selene

-# go to the Theia directory
+# go to the Selene directory
 $ cd Selene
 ```
 ## 📌 How to start ?